Siem Reap attractions, what to see

 The Museum is quite interesting to visit.
 But if you are a fan of military equipment and history, you will probably be disappointed after a visit.

 💵 Entrance fee / ticket price: $ 3.

 ⇪ How to get there: the Museum is located a few kilometers from Siem Reap on the way to the airport.
 The Museum on the map.

 In this thematic Park-Museum you can get acquainted with the life and culture of numerous peoples of Cambodia.
 Over a relatively large area of the Park really is as many as 11 unique villages, different cultures residing in the territory of the Kingdom.
 In each of the villages, besides the exhibits, you can watch traditional shows and performances, including: wedding ceremonies, acrobatic and circus performances, games, dance show, elephant show and more.
 Here you can see the traditional dance Apsara (Apsara dance).
 There is even a wax Museum, telling about historical events and outstanding personalities from ancient times to the present.
 Of course, on the territory of the village there is a traditional restaurant.

 This place is definitely worth a visit.
 Only one is bad - all here to see, you need at least half a day, and time in Siem reap is never enough.

-Working time: from 9:00 to 21:00.
+🕐 Working time: 9:00 to 21:00.
 Information about start time of the show and performances can be seen on the official website of the village http://www.cambodianculturalvillage.com

-Entrance fee: entrance fee for a standard ticket – $ 11.
+💵 Entrance fee / ticket price: entrance fee for a standard ticket – $ 11.
 Children free of charge.
 Information about additional services (VIP visits, tour guide, taxi), see the Park's website - http://www.cambodianculturalvillage.com

 Center Street Pub Street